Podcast: All the latest from the SCN family of Pittsburgh Steelers NFL shows, Saturday edition

 With that being said and typed, have fun with the shows below with a brief description of each podcast.

-Here We Go, The Steelers Show: Musings about how quickly the Steelers reshaped the roster
+Here We Go, The Steelers Show: Steelers draft prospects that fits and misses

-The Pittsburgh Steelers were a different team just two months ago, but the reshaping of the roster before the draft has the team prioritizing differently for the selection of new players.
+When it comes to the NFL Draft there are players that you pine for and others that you don’t want to see waering your colors for multiple reasons.
+Everybody has their particular preference, who are those perceived perfect fits and misses for the Steelers?
 Join Bryan Anthony Davis and Kevin Smith for Here We Go, the Steelers Show.
-The Steel Curtain Network duo will break down the Steelers like no one else does as Coach Smith and BAD talk about the new shape of the hypocycloid.
+The Steel Curtain Network duo will break down the Steelers like no one else does as Coach Smith and BAD talk about the NFL Draft one more time before the big night.

 Check out the rundown: